Welcome to today's edition of the Rush 24-7 podcast.

 He spoke with Obama supporter Mike Pampantonio.

-And Cavuto said, this is a softball set.
+And Cavuto said, This is a softball set.

-This I knew I know this question, Cavuto had to be getting, wanting this answer.
+I know this question, Cavuto had to be getting, wanting this answer.

 Vladimir Putin invaded another country and kept his soldiers there.

-Does that reek of the cold war to you again?
+Does that reek of the Cold War to you again?

 You know what's out there today?

-That's we knew they were going to say that when McCain came out with his Rambo language.
+We knew they were going to say that when McCain came out with his Rambo language.

 It's a problem for McCain in the long run, I think.